-The company is a Designated Activity Company (DAC) headquartered in Ireland and regulated by the Central Bank of Ireland.
+The company is a Designated Activity Company (DAC) headquartered in Ireland and regulated by the Central Bank of Ireland, no. 50057.
 It has offices in Antibes, Palma and Manila.

 Boal & Co (Pensions) Ltd

 Boal & Co is a firm of international actuaries and consultants specialising in advice to offshore insurance companies and pension schemes.
 They act as custodians of the money invested in Waves.

 The company is headquartered on the Isle of Man and has offices in Gibraltar, Dublin and on Jersey.